General Development Plan - Plan2040

 The GDP process started with generation of 9 background reports assessing the prior GDP, our current density, land availability, infrastructure and environment.

 Sixteen community visioning meetings were held to identify the kind of place the county can and should be in the future.
 These were supplemented by two online surveys.
 The visioning process is intended to guide the development of objectives and strategies for achieving the kind of future desired by county residents.
 The strategies could include changes to zoning, county ordinances, policies and programs.
-An implementation schedule that identifies responsible parties and timing will be important to ensure that the strategies are put in place and the plan’s vision is realized.
+An implementation schedule that identifies responsible parties and timing is important and was included to ensure that the strategies are put in place and the plan’s vision is realized.

 How Community Groups and Citizens Can Engage